MaxCarlson/Allocators/README.md

 // Create a SlabObj allocator
 alloc::SlabObj<int> slabO;

-// Create a cache of of atleast 1 Large object using Large's default Ctor.
+// Create a cache of Slabs that hold at least 1 Large object (per Slab) using Large's default Ctor.
-// However, SlabObj will default to the closest (rounding up) page size bytes of objects per cache slabO.addCache<Large>(1);
+// However, SlabObj will default to Slab sizes closest (rounding up) to the nearest page size slabO.addCache<Large>(1);

 // If you want the objects to be initialized using
 // custom arguments you can use alloc::CtorArgs.
 // This also allows for multiple specialized caches of the same
 // object type through template specialization std::vector<int> initVec(1, 100);
 alloc::CtorArgs ctorLA(5, initVec);

-// Create a Cache of Large objects, constructed like so:
+// Create a Cache of at least 100 Large objects per Slab,
-// Large{5, initVec};
+// constructed like so: Large{ 5, initVec };
 slabO.addCache<Large, decltype(ctorLA)>(100, ctorLa);

 // You can also use lambda's as both